Explore the rugged shoreline, intricate rivers and spruce-covered granite islands of the Eastern Seaboard’s wildest region on this sailing expedition.

 Service projects are often incorporated into Outward Bound courses through coordination with local land managers, conservation groups, government or social service agencies.
 While in the wilderness, students are encouraged to practice service to the environment and their team by sharing responsibilities and following Leave No Trace ethics throughout the expedition.

 The Solo experience provides an important break from the rigors of the expedition to give students quiet time to reflect on the Outward Bound experience.
 With the basics of food and equipment, and with safety a top priority, students will take some time away from the group to be alone at sites of their own, using the wilderness skills learned during the first parts of the course.
 Often located along beautiful lake shorelines or peaceful rivers, Solo sites are chosen to offer as much solitude as possible (yet within emergency whistle-signaling distance of other group members).
 Most students spend their Solo time journaling, drawing, or just thinking and resting as they process lessons learned and focus on their goals for the future.
 Instructors check on each participant at regular intervals.
 The time students spend on Solo depends on the length of the course.
-On courses longer than three weeks, Solo is up to 72 hours long.
+On courses of shorter length, Solo is usually between 8-24 hours long.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.